succinctlabs/op-succinct/book/validity/experimental/altda.md

 - **DA server availability assumption.** Proving stalls if the alt-DA server cannot return data for a referenced commitment.
 - **DA server is outside the op-succinct trust boundary.** Data availability and censorship resistance depend on the alt-DA server operator. op-succinct verifies that retrieved data matches its commitment but cannot force the server to serve data.
 - **Hardcoded HTTP timeout.** Requests to the alt-DA server use a fixed 30s timeout.
 - **Standard L1 head logic.** AltDA uses the same L1 head selection as Ethereum DA.
-There is no Blobstream-style finality tracking.

 ## Where to Go Next